RoMcGill/H2R-PP5/README.md

    - message with a TextField

 #### Subscribers
-a class of Subscribers
+Has a class of Subscribers
 fields=

    - email with a EmailField
    - date with a DateTimeField

 #### SendNews
-a class of SendNews
+Has a class of SendNews
 fields=

    - title with a CharField
    - message with a TextField

 #### UserProfile
-a class of UserProfile
+Has a class of UserProfile
 fields=

    - user with a OneToOneField to the User